i-ky/libfrog/README.md

 This project uses
-[auditing API for the dynamic linker](http://man7.org/linux/man-pages/man7/rtld-audit.7.html) to fix incorrect symbol bindings on **without any changes** to the binaries.
+[auditing API for the dynamic linker](http://man7.org/linux/man-pages/man7/rtld-audit.7.html) to fix incorrect symbol bindings **without any changes** to the binaries.
 All you need to do is to find out which libraries get incorrectly linked and specify them in [YAML](http://yaml.org) configuration file.
 ```yaml
 libx.so: